nigel-gott/VegJanitor/README.md

 ### What to carry and where to be
 * Have 72 jugs for a seed that needs 2 waters per cycle and 108 for a seed that needs 3.
 * You need at least 20 seeds.
 Due to lag / macro errors it is common to loose a seed or two every couple of runs, if you fall below number of seeds required for a run bad things happen.
-* Point your character model west or when a new run starts the macro might accidentally click your character doing an animation instead of a plant.
 * Do not stand too close to or on-top of water, the animation screws with the vegetable finding mechanism.
 * Zoom in using F8 F8 F8 and then press Alt + L to lock the camera so you don't accidentally zoom out partway through